soil-initiative/stacks/proposals/stacks/Overview.md

 Instead we provide the primitives that&mdash;in conjunction with other functionality WebAssembly already provides&mdash;enables the language implementer to develop their own mechanisms.
 We do, however, establish the framework for communicating the status of a coroutine when switching to another stack.
 That status must encode whether the coroutine is terminating and *may* encode values as part of that event.

-In this document we explain the main aspects of the design for *multiple stacks* and illustrate them in the context of a few applications, including how to provide cooperative lightweight threads, how to implement asynchronous I/O, and how one can support delimited continuations.
+In this document we explain the main aspects of the design for *first-class stacks* and illustrate them in the context of a few applications, including how to provide cooperative lightweight threads, how to implement asynchronous I/O, and how one can support multi-shot tagged delimited continuations.

 ## Design: Multiple Stacks